Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: None
 Targets: Self
-Trigger: The enemy successfully hits with an Ability with an [Impact](#impact) of 2 or less.
+Trigger: The enemy successfully hits with an Ability.
 Cost: None
-Effect: Negate the Ability that triggered this Counter.
+Effect: Reduce the [Impact] of the successful Ability by 2.
+This reduces the damage you take.
+It can also turn a normal hit into a full miss, reduce a [Solid Hit] to a normal hit, or a [Critical Hit] into a Solid Hit.
 Description: A last minute reaction that allows one to just barely dodge an incoming attack.

-> This generally would not prevent much HP damage, but this can be particularly useful against Abilities that leave lingering effects (such as Curses).

 #### Double Strike
 Attack